Third Years

 EMPLOYMENT BOOST BUSINESS AND STEM SCHOLARSHIP

-• Students must be curently enrolled in a U.S.-based high school or college.
+• Students must be currently enrolled in a U.S.-based high school or college.
 Students graduating from high school must plan to attend college during the fall semester in the same year as the application.

 • Eligible colleges include two-year and four-year universities in the United States